 As you step inside the covered market, you’re immediately hit with the aroma of grilled meats, ripe fruit, spices, and incense.
 There’s a hum of voices—locals haggling in Khmer, vendors calling out their specials, and the occasional “hello, lady!” aimed your way.

 The walkways are tight, the ceiling low, and everything feels alive.
 One minute you’re stepping around crates of mangoes, the next you’re brushing past racks of brightly colored scarves.
+While exploring Psar, some travelers like carrying a hidden money belt like this one to keep their credit cards and cash secure.

 What You’ll See (and Smell, and Hear)